ovh/docs/pages/platform/public-cloud/increasing_public_cloud_quota/guide.en-ca.md

 ![raise-pci-quota](images/raisepciquota2021b.png){.thumbnail}

-Click on the `Increase your quota!`{.action} button and Select the Public Cloud project of your choice.
+Click on the `Increase your quota!`{.action} button and select the Public Cloud project of your choice.

 Next, click on the drop down arrow next to "Select the volume" to view the list of quotas currently available to upgrade your resources to.
-This also displays the amount you need to pay to instantly benefit from these resources.
+This section also displays the cost needed to benefit from these resources.

 ![select quota](images/selectquota.png){.thumbnail}

-In our example, we currently have « 50 Vms » and we wish to raise our resources quota to « 100 Vms »
+In our example above, we wish to raise our resources quota to « 100 Vms ».

-In this case, **$1581 CAD** automatically charged to the payment method once we click on the `Confirm`{.action} button.
+In this case, **$1581 CAD** will automatically be charged to the payment method on file once we click on the `Confirm`{.action} button.

 #### Increasing your resources quota automatically through « Auto-scaling quota »

 This option allows you to request an automatic and gradual increase of your resources quota.
-This is not an instant process and the time frame will depend on one or more of the internal criteria mentioned above.
+This is not an instant process and the time frame will depend on the internal criteria mentioned above.

 With this procedure, no upfront payment is required.
 However, it is not recommended in the case of an urgent need.